 Many different places inside a house and outside a house need trim.
 In new construction, all trim needs to be installed.
 With replacement, only small areas are completed at a time.
 Costs vary depending on the location and difficulty of installation and type of trim.

 |Around Doors||$100 - $250|

 |Around Garage Door||$350 - $500|

 |Around Ceiling||$450 - $900|

+Expect to pay between $100 and $180 per door for interior and between $180 and $250 for exterior door wood trim installation.
 Wood trim around wood doors is necessary to seal gaps between the door jam and the wall.
-Interior wood trim and exterior door wood trim give the project a completed look.
-Expect to pay between $70 and $180 per door for interior door wood trim installation and between $180 and $250 for exterior door wood trim installation.
+Interior and exterior door wood trim give the project a completed look.

-Adding wood trim around a fireplace hearth covers uneven hearth or wall edges.
-Trimming the hearth gives you free rein to add wood design elements to your finished hearth.
+The costs to add trim to a fireplace hearth range from $300 to $1,000, depending on the materials and intricacies of the installation.
+It covers uneven hearth or wall edges and gives you free rein to add wood design elements to your finished hearth.
 Most fireplace surrounds are made from solid hardwoods, such as poplar, oak, maple, or cherry.
 These woods make a durable and beautiful focal point for the home.
-Costs to install wood trim around a fireplace hearth vary widely.
-The costs range from $300 to $1,000, depending on the materials and intricacies of the installation.
+Installation costs vary widely.

 An interior door is trimmed with door casing on all sides.
 The casing should sit back from the jamb by ⅛ inch to ¼ inch.
 The joints where the casings meet can be cut with a miter joint to 45 degrees for a square corner.
 A butt joint, where the legs of the casing meet the head or top piece, are cut at 90 degrees.
 A tight joint is the most important part of casing installation.